Oat Grass Lodge

 There is designated private parking for two vehicles to the front of the property.

 Babies & Children

-Two dogs are permitted at a charge of £20 per dog but should be kept to the utility/boot room until clean and dry and for sleeping.
+Two dogs are very welcome at Oat Grass Lodge at a charge of £20 per dog but should be kept to the utility/boot room until clean and dry and for sleeping.
 They must be kept out of the bedrooms and off the furniture.
-The outside decked area is unfenced therefore dogs must be supervised and kept on leads.
+The outside decked area is unfenced therefore dogs should be supervised and kept on leads in this area.

 High quality linen and towels.
 A hairdryer is provided in each of the bedrooms.

 Wi-Fi & Mobile Coverage

 The lodge benefits from fast fibre broadband.
 Mobile reception is limited within the property but the signal improves directly outside.
 EE provides the best signal.